University of Michigan Confirms Withheld Communication Between Timothy Lynch and Barbara McQuade Following Russia-Gate FBI Correspondence

 Exhibit.
 January 10, 2019 letter from Dr. Myria Petrou to Barbara McQuade requesting assistance and enclosing supporting materials; no response was received.

-In September 2025, Dr. Bradley Foerster sent a follow-up communication to Barbara McQuade referencing a litigated FOIA appeal and newly confirmed FBI records.
+In September 2025, Dr. Bradley Foerster sent a follow-up communication to Barbara McQuade referencing ongoing FOIA litigation involving an FBI investigative file exceeding 500 pages.

-The communication further requested clarification as to whether Barbara McQuade had knowledge of, involvement in, or communications regarding that FBI investigation, including any interaction with the University of Michigan during the relevant period.
+The communication explicitly identified the file as tied to Russia-Gate and requested clarification regarding any knowledge of, involvement in, or communications concerning that investigation, including any interaction with the University of Michigan.

 No response was received.

 Exhibit.
-September 27, 2025 correspondence from Dr. Bradley Foerster to Barbara McQuade referencing a litigated FOIA appeal, identifying the FBI file as related to Russia-Gate, and requesting clarification regarding knowledge, involvement, or communications concerning that investigation.
+September 27, 2025 correspondence from Dr. Bradley Foerster to Barbara McQuade referencing the FBI file, Russia-Gate, FOIA litigation, and potential University of Michigan communications.

 Record Significance

-The University confirmed the existence of a Lynch–McQuade communication while withholding its contents in full.
+The University confirmed that a Lynch–McQuade communication exists.

 This was not a “no records” response.

-That privilege applies only to confidential legal advice exchanged within an attorney-client relationship.
-It is not established by title, affiliation, or the presence of a lawyer alone.
+Attorney-client privilege applies only to confidential legal advice exchanged within an attorney-client relationship.
+It is not established by title, affiliation, or the mere presence of a lawyer alone.

 Author Image